Jalaj-Maheshwari/CourtCounter/README.md

 Basketball Score counter

-Android App built to understand some android fundamentals.
+Android App built to understand and refresh some android fundamentals.